 Vinyl siding is also a low maintenance option, meaning you don’t have to paint, stain or clean it as often as you would for, say, wooden or metal siding.
 However, it’s not a completely maintenance-free option — vinyl does require some care to clean the mold and grime that will likely accumulate over the years.

 VSI recommends applying a solution of 30 percent vinegar and 70 percent water with a long-handled scrub brush and taking it to the vinyl covering your home.
-A power washer may also be effective.
+A power washer (also known as a pressure washer) may also be effective.
+If you don’t have a pressure washer but are interested in getting one, then you can simply check out this cheap gas pressure washer here.
 Over time, vinyl fades, but normally just a bit.
 To remedy this, add a generous coat of latex exterior paint, which keeps the siding color attractive while protecting it from fading.

 Now that you know a little bit of background on the material, let’s look at the different types of vinyl siding.